 The purpose of the program is to expand the student’s depth of knowledge substantially beyond the BA/BS in Computer Science or related field.
-The Yale Computer Science MS offers students the unique opportunity to study with faculty in small classes, and on a one to one basis.
+The department offers a one-year MS and a two-year MS.

 Upon acceptance, students may choose to follow the General Track, or may apply to one of the Specialized Tracks in Bioinformatics or in Computing and the Arts.
 Students in the General Track are advised by the Director of Graduate Studies (DGS).
 Students in the Specialized Tracks are advised by track faculty, with their final programs subject to approval by the DGS.
 Students in specialized tracks follow a set of courses that prepare them to do a one term independent project in the area of specialization.

 The purpose of Specialized Tracks is to allow the student to work more closely with faculty and students in a chosen area and to do an independent project.
 Choosing or not choosing a specialized track will not affect whether a student is admitted to the MS program.
 Participation in specialized tracks is not explicitly annotated on the student’s diploma or transcript.

 In the two-year MS program, a student must pass six courses from an approved list of courses, serve as a 20 hour per week Teaching Fellow for all four terms, and complete a research thesis.
 Typically, a very small number of students will be accepted into the two-year program.
 While there is no process to automatically transfer into the PhD program, students who successfully complete the two-year program with thesis will be eligible for consideration for admission with acceleration to the Computer Science Department doctoral program.